 Breast augmentation might help you:

-- Enhance your breast appearance if you feel your breasts are too small or you're concerned that one breast is smaller than the other
+- Enhance your appearance if you think your breasts are too small or that one is smaller than the other

 - Adjust for a reduction in the size of your breasts after pregnancy

-- Reconstruct your breast after having breast surgery for cancer or other conditions
+- Correct uneven breasts after breast surgery for other conditions

-Discuss your goals with your surgeon so that you can develop a realistic expectation of what breast augmentation can do for you.
+Discuss your goals with your surgeon so that you can be realistic about what breast augmentation can do for you.

 Breast augmentation poses various risks, including: